Venture Strategy Bikes

 - New ventures

 - Business Policy

 - Capstone business courses.

 6 rounds, with each round taking about 2 hours per student.

 Grading is based on the balanced scorecard that measures profitability, customer satisfaction, market share in the targeted market segments, human resource management, asset management, financial risk, preparedness for the future and wealth.

-Your students can compete against their peers.
+Your students can compete against their peers or against the computer.